merkabaone/bodygraph-fluentcrm-integration/SECURITY.md

 - **Output escaping**: All admin UI output is escaped.
 - **Nonce and capability checks**: All admin actions/forms are protected by nonces and require admin capability.
 - **Rate limiting**: Webhook endpoint is protected by IP-based rate limiting (10 requests per 10 minutes per IP).
+- **Webhook endpoint security**: The endpoint URL is visible in plugin settings.
+Only share this URL with trusted sources and keep it private to prevent abuse.
 - **Logging policy**: Only summary logs by default; detailed logs are opt-in.
 No secrets or sensitive PII are logged.
+Logs are written to a dedicated file (`bgfci.log`) and filtered by settings.
+- **Contact update policy**: For existing contacts, only custom fields and the birthday are updated; all other standard fields are ignored for updates.
 - **No secrets in repo**: No hardcoded secrets or sensitive data are committed to the repository.

 ## Reporting a Vulnerability